solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-06-LogicApp/README.md

 ## Exercise 5: Install the Logic Apps Gateway

-- [Download](https://aka.ms/on-premises-data-gateway-installer) and tnstall the Logic Apps Gateway
+- [Download](https://aka.ms/on-premises-data-gateway-installer) and install the Logic Apps Gateway
 - Select **I accept the terms...** checkbox
 - Select **Install**
 - Enter the lab user email, then select **Sign in**